workarea-commerce/workarea/docs/source/upgrade-guides/from-3-4-to-3-5.html.md

 ### What Do You Need To Do?

 The v3.5 migration script creates `Fulfillment::Sku` records for existing digital items, setting their policy to `ignore_digital`.
 This should preserve any behavior in your system for digital products.
 However, we strongly recommend reworking any code that relies on the `digital?` method of either `Catalog::Product` or `Order::Item`.
 Instead use `requires_shipping?` on `Order` and `Order::Item` to determine behaviors within this concern.

+## Move Storefront Search Autocomplete Functionality to Plugin

+### What's Changing?

+We've removed the default Search Autocomplete functionality from the Storefront into a plugin to be able to give applications more flexibility.

+### What Do You Need To Do?

+To keep this functionality present in your application you'll need to install the `workarea-classic_search_autocomplete` plugin.
+Once the plugin is installed, if any of the following files have been overridden in your application you will need to move them to a new location to maintain proper overriding:

+* Move `app/assets/javascripts/jquery_ui/storefront/categorized_autocomplete.js` to `app/assets/javascripts/jquery_ui/storefront/classic_search_autocomplete/categorized_autocomplete.js`
+* Move `app/assets/javascripts/workarea/storefront/modules/search_fields.js` to `app/assets/javascripts/workarea/storefront/classic_search_autocomplete/modules/search_fields.js`
+* Move `app/assets/javascripts/workarea/storefront/templates/ui_menu_heading.jst.ejs` to `app/assets/javascripts/workarea/storefront/classic_search_autocomplete/templates/ui_menu_heading.jst.ejs`
+* Move `app/assets/javascripts/workarea/storefront/templates/ui_menu_item.jst.ejs` to `app/assets/javascripts/workarea/storefront/classic_search_autocomplete/templates/ui_menu_item.jst.ejs`
+* Move `app/assets/stylesheets/jquery_ui/storefront/_ui_menu.scss` to `app/assets/stylesheets/jquery_ui/storefront/classic_search_autocomplete/_ui_menu.scss`